Sons of Union Veterans of the Civil War: Late 19th century

 Throughout the summer of 1882, SV continued to grow.
-By fall, there was a pressing need for a national organization.
+By the fall, there was a pressing need for a national organization.
 On October 18, 1882, the first SV National Encampment was held in Pittsburgh.
-The constitution, rules and regulations proposed by Davis were adopted.
+The constitution, rules, and regulations proposed by Davis were adopted.
 As of July 1, 1884, the organization had grown to a membership of more than 20,000.
 In July 1883, a special meeting of PSV was held in Lancaster, Pennsylvania.
-Because of dissension among the camps arising from failure to issue charters and incorrect record keeping, 33 PSV camps withdrew from that organization and joined SV.
+Because of disagreement among the camps arising from failure to issue charters and incorrect record keeping, 33 PSV camps withdrew from that organization and joined SV.

-In August 1886, the two remaining Camps faithful to PSV joined SV, thusly ending PSV.
-Membership in the SV grew rapidly and at the 1890 national encampment it was reported that the organization boasted more than 145,000 members.
+In August 1886, the two remaining Camps faithful to PSV joined SV, ending PSV.
+Membership in the SV grew rapidly, and at the 1890 national encampment, it was reported that the organization boasted more than 145,000 members.
 GAR membership at the time numbered about 400,000.

 The SV maintained a somewhat complex relationship with the GAR.
-While GAR members generally believed there should be a worthy organization for their sons to join, they believed that GAR membership should be limited to veterans.
-The GAR gave its approval to the SV, but it would not make the SV part of the GAR.
+While GAR members generally believed there should be a worthy organization for their sons to join, they thought GAR membership should be limited to veterans.
+The GAR approved the SV, but it would not make the SV part of the GAR.
 On July 25, 1883, the GAR National Encampment recognized SV as "entitled to the confidence and support of all comrades of the Grand Army of the Republic."
-Final and complete acceptance by the GAR came in 1888.
+The final and complete acceptance by the GAR came in 1888.

 In his report to the National Encampment of the GAR, then-Commander-in-Chief John P. Rea stated:

 It will be but a short period until our ranks are so meager and the surviving Comrades so weighed down with the burden of years that our organization will have ceased to be an active force in the work of loyal love and charity which it has ordained.
 The tender ceremonies of Memorial Day will then be performed by others or not at all.
 It seems to me that it would be the part of wisdom for us while yet in our vigor to establish such relationship between our Order and the Sons of Veterans as to properly recognize the organization.

-As a result of Rea's presentation the GAR adopted the following resolution:
+As a result of Rea's presentation, the GAR adopted the following resolution: